XMPro/Multi-Agent/docs/technical-details/README.md

 This document is essential for understanding how data is structured and related within our system.

+### Memory Cycle

+[memory_cycle.md](memory_cycle.md) provides a comprehensive explanation of our cognitive processing system.
+It covers:

+- Detailed architecture with component interactions
+- The complete memory creation process for both observations and reflections
+- Implementation details of Retrieval-Augmented Generation (RAG)
+- Integration with the planning system
+- Dual storage strategy using Neo4j and vector databases
+- Comprehensive metrics and monitoring approach

+This document is essential for understanding how agents process information, make decisions, and maintain their knowledge base.
+It includes detailed diagrams and explanations of the data flow between components.

 ### Memory Cycle Instantiation

 This document provides a detailed explanation of the Memory Cycle Instantiation Process.
 It covers: